AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/acrobat-reader-dc-extensions-service.md

      * The JBoss files must be kept in the jboss\client folder.
 You can copy the client folder to
      * your local development environment and then include the 3 JBoss JAR files in your class path
      *
-     * These JAR files are located in the following path:
+     * These JAR files are in the following path:
      * <install directory>/sdk/client-libs/common
      *
      *